GoogleCloudPlatform/nodejs-docs-samples/README.md

 "permissions" page.
 1. `npm test`

-Since the tests use [Mocha.js](https://mochajs.org/), you can use the `--grep` option to run only the tests that match a provided pattern.
-The `--invert` option causes the matched tests to be excluded instead of included.
+Since the tests use [AVA](https://github.com/sindresorhus/ava), you can use the `--match` option to run only the tests that match a provided pattern.

 __Run only the tests that match a pattern:__

-    npm test -- -- --grep <pattern>
+    npm test -- -- --match="<pattern>"

 __Only run the tests for the `datastore` sample:__

-    npm test -- -- --grep datastore
+    npm test -- -- --match="datastore"

 __Skip the tests that match a pattern:__

-    npm test -- -- --grep <pattern> --invert
+    npm test -- -- --match="!<pattern>"

 __Run all but the `datastore` tests:__

-    npm test -- -- --grep datastore --invert
+    npm test -- -- --match="!datastore"

 __Skip the tests that require Redis and Memcached:__

-    npm test -- -- --grep "express-memcached-session|redis" --invert
+    npm test -- -- --match="express-memcached-session|redis"

 ## License